 Before the United States stopped sending F-35s to Turkey in April, Belgium ordered 34 planes, Singapore took steps to order 40 to 60, and Japan increased an existing order by 105, more than making up for Turkey’s 100.
 Meanwhile, although Italy’s governing Five Star Movement ran on a platform of canceling the program, it has since backed down.
 As Five Star’s junior defense minister reported to parliament in December 2018, “It is obvious we cannot deprive our Air Force of a great air capability that puts us ahead of many other countries.”

 Relative to the fighter network, Belt and Road’s optimistic projections cover a larger landmass and more countries, and—crucially—the initiative brands itself as a generator of wealth and peaceful co-existence on a global scale.
 But Joint Strike Fighter membership provides its own benefits in terms of prestige, access to technology and subcontracts, and close security ties with the United States.
 Sovereign states will balance these benefits against the potential for dependency—and indeed which country they will have to depend upon.
 Perhaps Belt and Road wins out in the future, but the current reality favors the U.S. version.

-Jonathan D. Caverley is an associate professor of strategy at the U.S. Naval War College and a research scientist at the Massachusetts Institute of Technology.
+Jonathan D. Caverley is on the faculty of the U.S. Naval War College and the Massachusetts Institute of Technology.

-Ethan B. Kapstein is a professor at Arizona State University and a co-director of the Empirical Studies of Conflict Project at Princeton University.
+Ethan B. Kapstein teaches public policy and global management at Arizona State University and is a co-director of the Empirical Studies of Conflict Project at Princeton University.